When did cross-country skiing become an Olympic sport?

 Garmisch-Partenkirchen 1936

 In 1936, the addition of the men’s 4x10km relay brought the Olympic cross-country program up to three events.
-The 50km and 18km individual events were both won by Swedes, but Kalle Jalkanen led Finland to the gold medal in the first Olympic cross-country skiing relay.
+The 50km and 18km individual events both were won by Swedes, but Kalle Jalkanen led Finland to the gold medal in the first Olympic cross-country skiing relay.
 Skiing the final leg, Jalkanen was more than a minute behind Norway’s Bjarne Iversen, but overtook the Norwegian, beating him to the line by six seconds.

 Lake Placid 1932

-Finland’s Veli Saarinen won Finland’s first Olympic medals in cross-country in 1932.
+Finland’s Veli Saarinen secured Finland’s first Olympic medals in cross-country in 1932.
 After taking bronze in the 18km race, Saarinen battled an Adirondack blizzard, as well as his fellow competitors, to win gold in the 50km event.

 St. Moritz 1928

 The same two events were held in cross-country at the 1929 St. Moritz Olympic Games as they had four years earlier – a 50km race and an 18km race, both for men.
-In the 50km, Sweden’s Per-Erik Hedlund won the gold medal by more than 13 minutes, the largest margin of victory in the history of Olympic cross-country skiing.
+In the 50km, Sweden’s Per-Erik Hedlund won gold by more than 13 minutes, the largest margin of victory in the history of Olympic cross-country skiing.

 Chamonix 1924

-Thorleif Haug led a Norwegian sweep of the top four spots in the 50km race, crossing the finish line with a time of 3 hours, 44 minutes and 32 seconds.
+Thorleif Haug led a Norwegian sweep of the top-four spots in the 50km race, crossing the finish line with a time of 3 hours, 44 minutes and 32 seconds.
 Haug won the only other cross-country event in 1924, the 18km race.
 Not content with winning two golds, Haug entered and won his third gold medal in the individual event in Nordic combined.
 The same three athletes that topped the podium in the 50km cross-country event also won gold, silver and bronze (in the same order) in the Nordic combined competition.